hassanshaikley/pico-pubsub/README.md

 Maybe I'll add TS in the future.
 Probably not.

-Also it's less effort for you to copy paste the source and change the export if you run into issues with that.
+Also it's likely less effort for you to copy paste the source and change the way its exported if you run into issues with that.
+I typically run all my stuff through esbuild.

 ### The Sauce